 The program comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.

 - The Stages of the Path to Enlightenment, based on the commentary Joyful Path of Good Fortune;

 - Training the Mind, based on the commentaries Universal Compassion and The New Eight Steps to Happiness;

 - The Heart Sutra, based on the commentary The New Heart of Wisdom;

 - Guide to the Bodhisattva’s Way of Life, based on the commentary Meaningful to Behold; and

 - Types of Mind, based on the commentary How to Understand the Mind.

 The class is currently studying The New Eight Steps to Happiness.
 Written by Geshe Kelsang Gyatso, Eight Steps to Happiness is a commentary to one of Buddhism’s best-loved teachings, Eight Verses of Training the Mind, composed by the great Tibetan Buddhist Master, Bodhisattva Langri Tangpa.
 These eight short verses contain in essence the entire Buddhist spiritual path, with a particular focus on developing loving-kindness

 When is the class?

 This Foundation Program, which is currently studying Eight Steps to Happiness meets weekly on Thursday evenings (6:15-8:30pm) and resumes on August 31st.There is an opportunity to enroll in a 3 week trial.
 In order to attend this 3 week trial please contact the Education Program Coordinator at firstname.lastname@example.org to set up a phone interview.

 How much will it cost?

-The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, most day courses/workshops and some retreats at the Center, and discounts on empowerments and other special events.
+The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, most day courses/workshops and all retreats at the Center, and discounts on empowerments and other special events.